 Senior director of product marketing

 Fusion Risk Management

-Managing director, global head of enterprise risk
+Head of enterprise risk

 Rajat Baijal is the Managing Director – Global Head of Enterprise Risk at Cantor Fitzgerald.
 In this role, he is responsible for designing and embedding a robust Risk Framework across the firm.
 This includes articulating and implementing a robust Risk & Control Self-Assessment (RCSA), Risk Event Management, Key Risk Indicators etc. and ensuring that the Board is suitably informed about all material issues.